AUTISM SPECTRUM DISORDERSAN ALTERNATIVE AND COMPLEMENTARY MEDICINE RESOURCE GUIDE From the Alternative Medicine Foundation, Inc

 Some treatments for ASD that were considered 'alternative', or 'fringe' a decade or more ago have become standard protocol for ASD.
 For example, a gluten- and casein-free (gf/cf) diet is widely utilized (or at least tried) in this population, especially now that it is easier to find gf/cf foods, and since the publication of a popular book describing how the diet played a key role in the remarkable progress of one child with ASD (Seroussi, listed below).
 Most occupational therapists who work with individuals with autism are well-versed in sensory integration therapy (SI), recognizing varied ways in which persons with ASD seek sensory input to try to 'fix' the sensory processing disorders that render them under- or over-reactive to sounds, lights, gravity, touch, smells and/or tastes, etc. Now speech therapists, teachers, and other practitioners take training in SI as well.
 These approaches have earned a mainstream place in therapy programs for individuals with ASD, often even being included in school IEPs (the Individualized Education Program required by law for children with special education needs).
 Similarly, a few years ago if one ran a search in PubMed (See Gov't.
 Resources below) on "autism AND alternative medicine", most of the resulting citations came from the field of music therapy.
 Now more and more music therapists are employed at schools and treatment facilities.

 NOTE: Some of the most effective treatments for ASD are educational and behavioral programs and are not covered here.
-Information and further links are available on the Autism Education Nework.
+Information and further links are available on the Autism Education Network.
 The number of information web sites for autism and related disorders has grown rapidly in the past several years.
 This Guide does not attempt to be comprehensive but to offer selected key resources and web sites with CAM-related content that will lead you to others.

 For additional relevant alternative and complementary resources, see our Resource Guides on:

-NOTE: The following resource listings are not intended to be comprehensive, nor to be used as a guide for treatment.
+NOTEThe following resource listings are not intended to be comprehensive, nor to be used as a guide for treatment.
 They are provided for information only.
 The resources are selected and categorized to help you with your own research:

-Note: some standard and important texts have been included which do not particularly fall under the realm of CAM, but which support the choice to try
+Note: some standard and important texts have been included which do not particularly fall under the realm of CAM, but which support the choice to try CAM treatments.

 AUTHORITATIVE RESEARCH RESOURCES

-Sidney Baker, M.D.
-Detoxification and Healing: The Key to Optimal Health McGraw-Hill, Rev. ed., 2003 How to measure the body's toxic load and promote cleansing of both environmental and self-generated poisons. |
+How to measure the body's toxic load and promote cleansing of both environmental and self-generated poisons.

-| Bernard Rimland, Ph.D.
-Infantile Autism: The syndrome and its implications or a neural theory of behavior Authoritative text by research psychologist/parent of an autistic child demonstrating the biological basis for the disorder.
-Rimland, founder and director of the Autism Research Institute (see Organizations below) was a longtime advocate of vitamins, nutritional supplements, and other complementary treatments. |
+Authoritative text by research psychologist/parent of an autistic child demonstrating the biological basis for the disorder.
+Rimland, founder and director of the Autism Research Institute (see Organizations below) was a longtime advocate of vitamins, nutritional supplements, and other complementary treatments.

 CASE STUDIES/OBSERVATIONAL DATA